doychi/doychi.github.io/_posts/2016-02-07-burp-synolgoy.md

 1. Extract the file into a directory, as per the link above.
 1. Rename the source file ``mv burp-1.4.40.tar.bz2 burp-1.4.40.orig.tar.bz2``
 1. Delete the format file:  ``rm debian/source/format``
+1. Update the Debian change log ``debian/changelog``.
+I just search for examples online.
+One day I will write a script extract the log from the Burp change log.
 1. Run the Debian build: ``dpkg-buildpakcage -sa -j3 -us -uc``